microsoft/code-with-engineering-playbook/code-reviews/recipes/Go.md

   `govet` should be run as a part of every build to check code linting.

-To automate this process in Azure Devops you can add the following snippet to you `azure-pipelines.yaml` file.
+To automate this process in Azure Devops you can add the following snippet to your `azure-pipelines.yaml` file.
 This will check linting of any scripts in the `./scripts/` folder.

 `- script: go vet`\
   `workingDirectory: $(System.DefaultWorkingDirectory)/scripts`\